microsoft/aed-content-nasa-su20/PythonBasicsModule/2-Comments.md

 rocketSpeed = 17000 # rocket speed needed to reach orbit
 ```

-Now that yoy have learned about comments, we can continue on to learning about how to leverage math in Python.
+Now that you have learned about comments, we can continue on to learning about how to leverage math in Python.